mahtabsabet/BlendVocal/_pages/auditions.md

 ## Audition Details

-We will be holding auditions in January, 2026 for our upcoming season.
-Check back here for more details in the coming weeks.

-Email us at [blendvocal@gmail.com](mailto:blendvocal@gmail.com) with any questions.
+We will be holding auditions on January 8, 2026 for our upcoming season.
+Email us at [blendvocal@gmail.com](mailto:blendvocal@gmail.com) to book your audition spot.

 ## What we're looking for